Sam-Bieberich/partitioning_setup/README.md

 done
 ```

-* If there is a python program running on htop (click t after htop to see CPU tree), and it needs to be killed, do the kill $PID or killall python3.
+* If there is a python program running on htop (click t after htop to see CPU tree), and it needs to be killed, do the kill $PID or sudo killall python3.